roozbehR/Progmiscon/README.md

 Use cases of aliasing:

 Interning is used because memory allocation is a costly operation.

-Objects other than string can also be interned.
+Notes: Objects other than string can also be interned.
 Only immutable objects can be interned.

 Resources and Refrences: